Partially Lazy Gradient Descent for Smoothed Online Learning: ANALYSIS OF

 \begin{proposition}[Stability of Lazy Iterates] For any $t$ at which the gradient $\vec g_{t}$ satisfies the inequality:

 for some $0 <n_t\leq k-1, \alpha\in[0,1]$, and assuming an $\ell_2$-ball domain, we have that

 That is, when the unconstrained iterate is outside $\X$,\footnote {Otherwise, the projection is not active, and the lazy and greedy states $\vec y_{t+1}$ coincide.
-The prop. focuses on the interesting case where they differ and affect switching.}and gradients have some correlation parametrized by $\alpha$, the movement is further attenuated. \end{proposition} \begin{proof} Note that projection on the Euclidean ball of a point outside the ball is $\Pi(\vec{y})=R\,\vec{y}/\|\vec{y}\|$.
-This is a known map that has a Jacobian with operator norm $R/\|\vec{y}\|$ (shown in Appendix~I), so by the mean-value theorem for multi-variate mappings along a point $\vec z$ on the line segment between $\vec{y}_t$ and $\vec{y}_{t+1}$,
+The prop. focuses on the interesting case where they differ and affect switching.}and gradients have some correlation parametrized by $\alpha$, the movement is further attenuated. \end{proposition}